-The Quinta can be easily accesssed by road, (though the last 4kms can be challenging if you arrive after dark), and there are regular trains from Lisbon or Faro, both of which are serviced by scheduled or charter flights from most major airports.
+The Quinta can be easily accesssed by road, (though the last 4kms can be challenging if you arrive after dark), and there are regular trains from Lisbon or Faro, both of which are serviced by scheduled and charter flights from most major airports.

 Guests can arrange their own car hire or they can be collected from the airport (Faro or Beja are 1 1/2 hours drive away, Lisbon about two and a half).
 The Quinta is happy to arrange road transfers between any of the airports or the local railway station.
-For those wanting to hire a car, there are many services available on the web, but the one we’ve found best is Zitauto.
-There are also several sites that compare prices to get you the best deal; Blue Valley Car Hire is particularly good - and supported us handsomely in our fight to save Salgados, (see our Blogs here and on Birding-in-Portugal.com from July 2012 onwards) - and there’s another one called Argus Car Hire.
+For those wanting to hire a car, there are many services available on the web, but the one we’ve found best is Zitauto, and we cannot suggest a better company - and we don't receive any commission from any of our suggested options so you're receiving completely unbiased advice here.

 Please be careful when hiring cars; check the tyre treads before you leave their premises, and if you book one with air-con, make sure it works and doesn’t just blow warm air at you etc … I’m talking from experience here!
 There are some real rogue companies out there that will spoil your break and if in any doubt please just give us a ring.